HafsaHameed457/B-Info/Data_structures.md

 5. Queue
 Queue is a linear data structure that follows the First In, First Out (FIFO) principle.
 Queues play an important role in managing tasks or data in order, scheduling and message handling systems.

+6. Linked List
+Linked list is a linear data structure that stores data in nodes, which are connected by pointers.
+Unlike arrays, nodes of linked lists are not stored in contiguous memory locations and can only be accessed sequentially, starting from the head of list.